BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 Each Sector has up to 4 boundaries with neighbouring Sectors.
 Each boundary can contain Portals which indicate a navigatable point from the current Sector to a neighbour.
 Portals provide responsiveness - flow fields may take time to generate so when an actor needs to move a quick A* pathing query can produce an inital path route based on moving from one Portal to another.
 Once the flow fields have been built the actor can switch to using them instead.

-For these sectors they are located away from any edges of the world which means each boundary can have Portals:
+The following sectors are located away from any edges of the world which means each boundary can have Portals (the purple cells):

 <img src="docs/portals.png" alt="portals" width="400" height="500"/><img src="docs/portals_adj.png" alt="portals" width="400" height="500"/>

 A Portal is generated at the midpoint of a boundary - in situations where the `CostFields` contains `255` costs along the edge then multiple Portals may be generated at the midpoint of each valid pathable segment along the boundary and this is propagated to neighbouring Sectors so that every Portal has a neighbour buddy (as evident in the right hand Sector above, `S(1, 1)` portal `(9, 1)` allows movement into `S(2, 1)` portal `(0, 1)`).

-On a larger scale (but still small) and for the simplist CostFields available, a `2x2` Sector grid produces predictable boundary Portals.
+On a larger scale (but still small) and for the simplist `CostFields` available, a `2x2` Sector grid produces predictable boundary Portals.

 <img src="docs/sectors_portals.png" alt="sector_portals" width="400" height="400"/>